MatrixAI/Emergence/2018:3:21:oci-image-format.md

 Implementations SHOULD generate layers using *explicit whiteout files*, but MUST accept both.s

 #### Applying Changesets
-Special consideration for whiteout files are needed, in the absence of any whiteout files in a layer changeset, the archive is extracted like a regular tar archive
+Special consideration for whiteout files are needed, in the absence of any whiteout files in a layer changeset, the archive is extracted like a regular tar archives

 For **changeset over existing files**, if the existing paths and the entry are both directories, then the attributes of the existing path MUST be replaced by those of the changset.s

 - Removing the file path `unlink` on linux systems
 - Recreating the file path, based on the contents and attributes of the changeset entry.

+##

+- changes of image ID
+- overlayFS2 (modern ufs)
+- moby project
+- docker container storage pages